Renault Megane review - Practicality, comfort and boot space

 While the front seats are supportive, they eat into legroom in the back slightly.
 Despite being nice and wide, the Megane doesn’t offer any space advantage over its rivals, and occupants will find the Renault is no more roomy in the back than a Vauxhall Astra.

-With its 434-litre boot, the Megane serves up strong practicality, as well as decent performance and agile handling.
+With its 434-litre boot, the Megane serves up decent practicality.
 However, fold the rear seats down and the 1,237-litre load bay this creates is actually smaller than the area found on both the SEAT Leon and Vauxhall Astra.
 There’s also a pronounced loading lip that you’ll have to lift cases past, while underfloor storage is eliminated if you specify a space-saver spare and optional Bose subwoofer.

 In this review